What is a Systematic Review?

 Cochrane systematic reviews are prepared by people who have an interest in finding what evidence is available to answer a specific healthcare question such as “Does aspirin prevent second heart attack?”
-They may be healthcare professionals or consumers of healthcare; The Cochrane Collaboration works to support participation by anyone interested in undertaking a systematic review, regardless of their background or training.
+They may be healthcare professionals or consumers of healthcare; Cochrane works to support participation by anyone interested in undertaking a systematic review, regardless of their background or training.

-What is The Cochrane Library?
+What is the Cochrane Library?

-The Cochrane Library is a collection of databases, prepared or compiled by The Cochrane Collaboration and other organizations focused on evidence-based healthcare research.
+The Cochrane Library is a collection of databases, prepared or compiled by Cochrane and other organizations focused on evidence-based healthcare research.
 It is published quarterly on the Internet and on CD-ROM, and is available by subscription.

 What is evidence-based health care?